notqmail/notqmail.org/Home.md

 Given the reasons qmail is valuable to us, the cost of a change that exhibits any of the preceding non-goals is high.
 Proposing one such change will require unusually strong justification, documentation, testing, and design.
 For the community to accept such a change, the risk must be demonstrably _very_ low and the benefit _very_ high.

-# How to join
+# Getting involved

-We're active on the [qmail mailing list](https://cr.yp.to/lists.html#qmail) and on [Freenode's](https://freenode.net/) `#qmail`.
-If you're reading this, you've found our GitHub repo.
-(We'll have a separate list where our commits get sent.)
+Our [git repository](https://github.com/notqmail/notqmail) and [issue tracker](https://github.com/notqmail/notqmail/issues) are hosted by GitHub.
+Various contributors to notqmail are active on the [qmail mailing list](https://cr.yp.to/lists.html#qmail) and on [Freenode's](https://freenode.net/) `#qmail` IRC channel.

+We invite users or enthusiasts of qmail to join us.
+We especially hope for:

+- Ideas and feedback from those of you running (or not quite running) qmail
+- Code from those of you with custom patchsets or forks

-Say hi on the list and/or IRC and one of us will help you get started on your first contribution.
+Say hi on the list or IRC and one of us will help you get started on your first contribution.

 # Are djb or any of the netqmail authors involved?